UCSC-REAL/cifar-10-100n/README.md

 ## Learning
 ### Background
 Image classification task in deep learning requires assigning labels to specific images.
 Annotating labels for training use often requires tremendous expenses on the payment for hiring human annotators.
-The pervasive noisy labels from data annotation present significant challenges to training a quality machine learning model.
+The pervasive noisy labels from data annotation present significant challenges to train a quality machine learning model.

 ### Goal
 The goal of this task is to explore the potential of AI approaches when we only have access to human annotated noisy labels (CIFAR-N).
 Specifically, for each label-noise setting, the proposed method will train only on the noisy labels with the corresponding training images.
 The evaluation is based on the accuracy of the trained models on the CIFAR test datasets.

-This task does not have specific requirements on the experiment settings, i.e., the model architecture, data augmentation strategies, etc. However, the use of clean labels or pre-trained models on CIFAR datasets,  is not allowed.
+This task does not have specific requirements on the experiment settings, i.e., the model architecture, data augmentation strategies, etc. However, the use of clean labels or pre-trained models on CIFAR datasets, or any other datasets, is not allowed.

 ### Evaluation metric `learning.py`
-Each submission will be evaluated according to the model's achieved accuracy on the corresponding CIFAR-10/100 test data: denote by $h$ the final model from the submission.
-We will use
+Each submission will be evaluated according to the model's achieved accuracy on the corresponding CIFAR-10/100 test data: denote by h the final model from the submission.
+We will use the following metric to make the final evaluation:
     $$
     \frac{\sum_{(X,Y) \in \text{CIFAR Test data}} \mathbb 1(h(X) = Y)}{|\text{Test data}|}
     $$
     to make the final evaluation.

 ### Note
- The hyperparameter settings should be consistent for different noise regimes in the same dataset, i.e., there will be at most two sets of hyperparameters, one for CIFAR-10N (aggre, rand1, \& worst), one for CIRFAR-100N.
+The hyperparameter settings should be consistent for different noise regimes in the same dataset, i.e., there will be at most two sets of hyperparameters, one for CIFAR-10N (aggre, rand1, worst), one for CIFAR-100N.

 ## Detection